 A pick-up can be arranged from the Sofia airport, train or bus stations upon request.

-Presentation of the Balkan Heritage Field School, the project partners and leaders and the participants.
+Presentation of the Balkan Heritage Field School, the project partners, the leaders and the participants.

 Ice-breaking and orientation.